Earning over £100k?

 Your pension so far

-Rough figures are fine — this helps project your pot at retirement.
+Rough figures are fine.
+This helps project your pot at retirement.

 Existing pot